Widespread, Long Duration Local Electric Network Failure

 - There has been no increase in the likelihood of a power cut affecting the whole of a region for 24 hours in recent years.

-- The UK electricity system is well managed, robust and resilient and is operated to minimise the effect of any failure.
+- The UK electricity system is well managed, resilient and is operated to minimise the effect of any failure.

 - There are comprehensive plans in place for handling a complete national outage as well as outages in a number of local areas.

-- Working with the local electricity company, emergency services, local authorities, other utility companies and agencies to minimise the impact.
+- Working with the local electricity company, emergency services, local authorities, other utility companies and agencies to minimise the effects.

 - Identifying vulnerable people requiring special treatment in the event of a prolonged electric network failure.